 As we face the unprecedented, urgent, and entwined challenges of the climate crisis and biodiversity loss, you can be part of the solution when you pledge to REWILD.
 The goal is to restore a minimum of 70% of native plant biomass to support healthy populations of butterflies, bees, birds and all forms of life crucial to a functioning ecosystem.

-When you pledge to rewild you are committing to:
+When you pledge to rewild you commit to:

-- Shift away from intensively managed landscapes and harmful practices to mindful acts that benefit wildlife and the plant’s health.
+- Shift away from intensively managed landscapes and harmful practices to mindful acts that benefit wildlife and the planet’s health.